peturparkur/atropos-gocore/README.md

 # Dependencies

 The hope is to use as few dependencies as possible.
-In particular
+In particular the following are used now:

-## Package decisions made

 ### Http web framework of choice: [net/http](https://pkg.go.dev/net/http)